Types of income from your LIF

 A life income is the retirement income you can draw every year from your LIF until your death.
 You can apply for it at any age.

-As with RRIFs (registered retirement income funds), you must withdraw the minimum prescribed under taxation rules.
-You are not required to make a withdrawal during the year in which the LIF is opened.
+As with RRIFs (registered retirement income funds), you must withdraw the minimum prescribed under taxation rules (the minimum is $0 the year in which the LIF is opened).
+The minimum withdrawal from an LIF is equal to the minimal withdrawal from an RRIF prescribed under taxation rules This link will open in a new window..

-However, since the amount in your LIF must be sufficient to give you an income until your death, you cannot withdraw more than the maximum authorized for each year.
+However, you cannot withdraw more than the maximum authorized for each year since the amounts in your LIF must be sufficient to give you an income until your death.
 The maximum is calculated on the basis of your age, the balance in your LIF and the reference rate set each year for LIFs.

 At the beginning of each year, the financial institution calculates the minimum and maximum amounts that you are entitled to withdraw from your LIF during the year.
 You then receive the amount that you wish to withdraw according to the number of payments provided for in the contract with the financial institution.